royxforge/loss-landscape-analysis/README.md

 **Activation function design** - ReLU replaced sigmoid/tanh partly because of gradient saturation in deep networks.
 The same saturation mechanism operates in the output layer when MSE is used with softmax.

 **Calibration** - CE loss is derived from maximum likelihood estimation under a categorical distribution, which produces better-calibrated probability outputs than MSE.
-This connects directly to the calibration analysis in [Self-Diagnosing Neural Models](https://github.com/royxlead/self-diagnosing-neural-models-python), where ECE (Expected Calibration Error) is a primary evaluation metric.
+This connects directly to the calibration analysis in [Unsupervised Confidence Estimation](https://github.com/royxlead/unsupervised-confidence-estimation), where ECE (Expected Calibration Error) is a primary evaluation metric.

 **Production reliability** - A model trained with MSE may produce confidence scores that are less meaningful than one trained with CE.
-This is not just a training efficiency issue - it affects every downstream system that consumes model probabilities, including the drift and confidence monitoring in [DriftWatch](https://github.com/royxlead/driftwatch-python).
+This is not just a training efficiency issue - it affects every downstream system that consumes model probabilities, including the drift and confidence monitoring in [Production Drift Detection](https://github.com/royxlead/production-drift-detection).

 ---

 ## Related Work

-- [Self-Diagnosing Neural Models](https://github.com/royxlead/self-diagnosing-neural-models-python) - How loss function choice affects calibration and uncertainty estimation
+- [Unsupervised Confidence Estimation](https://github.com/royxlead/unsupervised-confidence-estimation) - How loss function choice affects calibration and uncertainty estimation
-- [DriftWatch](https://github.com/royxlead/driftwatch-python) - Production monitoring of model confidence signals
+- [Production Drift Detection](https://github.com/royxlead/production-drift-detection) - Production monitoring of model confidence signals
-- [Multi-Objective Feature Selection](https://github.com/royxlead/multi-objective-evolutionary-feature-selection-python) - Optimization in ML systems
+- [Multi-Objective Feature Selection](https://github.com/royxlead/multi-objective-feature-selection) - Optimization in ML systems

 ---